 Fair Fa your honest sonsie face

 First bake of the year, and its something Scottish!
-Robert Burns night is on Monday 25th January, so I thought I would go back to my roots and make a slight twist to the traditional Haggis Neeps and Tatties, and blend a bit of my Northern England lifestyle in there by making mini Haggis Parcels that resemble a Pasty.
+Robert Burns night is on Monday 25th January, so I thought I would go back to my roots and make a slight twist to the traditional Haggis Neeps and Tatties, with two different ways to present them.

 1/2 tbsp allspice